wrmay/Hazelcast-certification/README.md

 The two ways to handle this would be to change submission mechanism to a more conventional request/response style with application level acks or to make the source to be "replayable".
 This is of course exactly the approach implemented by Kafka and other Enterprise event streaming solutions.
 Also, it is worth noting that source replayability is a requirement for reliable event processing in Jet.

-# Further Investigation

-- Is pipelining less beneficial when using HD ?
-- Why did the HD solution show the sudden leap in performance after the first purge job ?
-- How can it be made reliable end to end ?